Who are the NRIs?

 National and Regional IGF initiatives (NRIs) are organic and independent formations that are discussing issues pertaining to Internet Governance from the perspective of their respective communities, while acting in accordance with the main principles of the global IGF.

-The IGF initiatives are expected to follow the principles and practices of being open, inclusive and non-commercial.
+The IGF initiatives are expected to follow the principles and practices of being open and transparent, inclusive and non-commercial.
 They work in accordance with the bottom up consensus process of the IGF and need to have a multistakeholder participation (at least three stakeholder groups initially, and evolve toward inclusion of all stakeholder groups), in both formation of the Initiative and in any other Initiative related events.

-If you are new to the NRIs, and would like to organize a national, regional or Youth IGF, or you would like to hear from other coordinators about their experiences and to be updated on the most recent activities, please contact the IGF Secretariat’s Focal Point for the NRIs Engagement, Anja Gengo at: email@example.com for further assistance.
+If you are new to the NRIs, and would like to organize a national, regional or Youth IGF, or you would like to hear from other coordinators about their experiences and to be updated on the most recent activities, please contact the IGF Secretariat’s Focal Point for the NRIs Engagement at: firstname.lastname@example.org for further assistance.

 The Secretariat coordinates the work of the NRIs through the NRIs’ official mailing list.
 Please, click here to subscribe if you would like to engage with any of the initiatives, or wish to follow the overall work of the NRIs.